 - Maryland law "caps" the maximum amount of attorney fees and costs that a tax sale holder can charge to the property owner upon redemption.

-- The municpality often makes mistakes in the tax sale process that could invalidate your tax sale lien, even after you have filed your foreclosure, which means that you have to"eat" all of the court costs, attorney fees, etc., that you have expended, and only get your principal and half of your interest back.
+- The municipality often makes mistakes in the tax sale process that could invalidate your tax sale lien, even after you have filed your foreclosure, which means that you have to "eat" all of the court costs, attorney fees, etc., that you have expended, and only get your principal back.

-A proper review of your tax sale certificate and proper prosection of your tax sale case by a qualified Maryland attorney could save you from many of these (and other) headaches.
+A proper review of your tax sale certificate and proper prosecution of your tax sale case by a qualified Maryland attorney could save you from many of these (and other) headaches.

 Let me handle your tax sale cases and put your worries at ease!